SimonTelescopium/WDMES/README.md

 ## OO Gauge microcontroller projects

 ### SERVO POWER UP
-\ A controller to turn on points servo controllers one at a time \
+_A controller to turn on points servo controllers one at a time_

 ### Platform Displays

-**/ A 3D model and arduino project to make 0.4" platform display boards **
+_A 3D model and arduino project to make 0.4" platform display boards_

 ### Light Control

-** A lights controller to turn on/off lights in a realistic sequence **
+_A lights controller to turn on/off lights in a realistic sequence_

 ### DALI Lights Controller

-** A I2C DALI lights controller using an Arduino **
+_A I2C DALI lights controller using an Arduino_